Suja Juice: History

 In August 2015, The Coca-Cola Company took a 30% minority stake in the company for approximately $90 million, and signed a deal for Suja Juice products to be sold via Coca-Cola's distribution network and produced at Coca-Cola's bottling facilities, without changing the products' recipes.

 Products

-All Suja Juice products are made from organic, non-GMO fruits and vegetables, and are vegan, kosher, gluten-free, dairy-free and soy-free.
+All Suja Juice products are made from organic, non-GMO fruits and vegetables, and are kosher, gluten-free, dairy-free and soy-free.
 They use BPA-free, PETE plastic bottles for packaging and source locally to reduce their carbon footprint.